Jaspreetsm21/Yelp_Restaurants_London/README.md

 # Yelp Restaurants Reviews: Data Analysis Project
-I used yelp API to gather all the restaurants listing across London (within radius of 25km) and used python to analysis the data.
+This project extract the data from Yelp API to gather all the restaurants listing across London (within radius of 25km) and used python to analyse the data.

 1 - Extracting the data using Rest API method

 2 - Load the data on to Python and clean the data

 3 - Carried out EDA on 10k+ Restaurants and finding popular restaurants by reviews and rating.